 Can children participate in this tour?

-No, not below the age of 13.
-There is no special exhibition for children at the Dachau Memorial Site, and the Dachau Memorial Site restricts participation in any on-site tours to ages 13 and up.
-Context does not offer a family program to this site; however, families with teenagers ages 13 and up can book our tours on either a group or private basis.
+No, not below the age of 14.
+There is no special exhibition for children at the Dachau Memorial Site, and the Dachau Memorial Site restricts participation in any on-site tours to ages 14 and up.
+Context does not offer a family program to this site; however, families with teenagers ages 14 and up can book our tours.

 Can we do this tour in the morning?